 IADR IRG Young Investigator Prize for Student Research

-Deadline: January 13, 2014
+Deadline: October 13, 2016

-You and your students are invited to submit a research abstract for the 2014 IADR Implant Research Group Young Investigator Prize for Student Research.
+You and your students are invited to submit a research abstract for the 2017 IADR Implant Research Group Young Investigator Prize for Student Research.
 This competition and related awards, supported by a generous gift from Nobel Biocare, is sponsored and administered by the IADR Implantology Research Group.

-The Competition is open to pre-doctoral (undergraduate: dental students) and post-doctoral (graduate: Masters of Science, Doctoral or PhD candidates) students currently enrolled in a dental or postgraduate program in dentistry and related disciplines or those who completed their training no more than 18 months prior to the 2014 General Session.
+The Competition is open to pre-doctoral (undergraduate: dental students) and post-doctoral (graduate: Masters of Science, Doctoral or PhD candidates) students currently enrolled in a dental or postgraduate program in dentistry and related disciplines or those who completed their training no more than 18 months prior to the 2017 General Session.
 Candidates MUST be an IADR IRG member.

-In order to be considered for this Competition, you must submit an abstract to the Global Headquarters for the 2014 IADR General Session & Exhibition by the January 13, 2014 deadline, adhering to the usual submission procedures.
+In order to be considered for this Competition, you must submit an abstract to the Global Headquarters for the 2017 IADR General Session & Exhibition by the October 13, 2016 deadline, adhering to the usual submission procedures.
 In the awards section of the on-line abstract submission process select "Implantology Research Group Young Investigator Prize for Student Research."

 The IRG Awards Committee will coordinate review of the abstracts.
 Each abstract will be evaluated on its scientific merits by the IRG Awards Committee.